MAIF/otoroshi/manual/src/main/paradox/deploy/clevercloud.md

 <img src="../img/deploy-cc-0.png" />
 @@@

-Then choose what kind of app your want to create, for Otoroshi, choose `Java or Scala + Play 2`
+Then, you need to choose what kind of app your want to create, for Otoroshi, choose `Java or Scala + Play 2`

 @@@ div { .centered-img }
 <img src="../img/deploy-cc-1.png" />
 @@@

-then you will be asked to choose what kind of machine you want to use. `M` instance is a good choice but you can use a less powerful machine.
-Also, you can activate auto-scaling or multi-instances to avoid high availibility issues.
+Then, you will be asked to choose what kind of machine you want to use. `M` instances are a good choice but you can use a less powerful ones.
+You can also activate auto-scaling or multi-instances to provie high availibility.

 @@@ div { .centered-img }
 <img src="../img/deploy-cc-2.png" />
 @@@

-then choose a name for your app
+Then choose a name for your app :

 @@@ div { .centered-img }
 <img src="../img/deploy-cc-3.png" />
 @@@

-Now you just need to customize environnment variables and add the custom build script as pre deployment hook
+Now you just need to customize environnment variables and add the custom build script as pre deployment hook :

 `CC_PRE_BUILD_HOOK=./clevercloud/build.sh`